zeeshankanuga/DevOps-Challange/docker/README.md

 # Week 5: Docker Basics & Advanced Challenge

-Welcome to the Week 5 Docker Challenge!
-In this task, you will work with Docker concepts and tools taught by Shubham Bhaiya.
-This challenge covers the following topics:

 - **Introduction and Purpose:** Understand Docker’s role in modern development.
 - **Virtualization vs. Containerization:** Learn the differences and benefits.
 - **Build Kya Hota Hai:** Understand the Docker build process.